-Another energy sucker that most aren’t aware of are phantom appliances.
+Another energy sucker that most aren’t aware of is phantom appliances.
 These are electronics that use electricity even when turned off, also known as standby power.

 Many electronics use standby power.
 Some of these appliances include desktop computers, TVs, Stereos, DVD players, video game consoles, garage door openers, cable modems, microwaves with clocks, cell phone chargers, furnaces, air conditioners and printers.
 Many people don’t think about these items drawing phantom power, but they do.

 The best way to cut back on the energy these electronics use is by unplugging them.
 An easy way to do this is by plugging all the phantom electronics in one area into a power strip.
 When they aren’t in use, flip the switch on the power strip, and they will stop drawing power.